 (d) Healthcare Agency Employee.
 When an officer or employee of a state agency, engaged in the provision or oversight of medical or health services, has a reasonable basis to believe that a physician may have violated the provisions of M.G.L. c.
 112, § 5 or any Board regulation, he or she shall report this to the Board under M.G.L. c.
 112, § 5D as a mandated report.
 Mandated reporters are officers or employees of an agency, executive office, department, board, commission, bureau, division or authority of the commonwealth, or of any political subdivision thereof, that provides medical or health services, or oversees the delivery of healthcare services.

 (e) Peer Reports.
 A health care provider, as defined in M.G.L. c.
 111, § 1, must report to the Board when he or she has a reasonable basis to believe that a physician may have violated the provisions of M.G.L. c.
 112, § 5 or any regulation of the Board.
 This report is filed under M.G.L. c.
-112, § 5F and is sometimes referred to as a Peer Report, although the health care provider need not be a peer of the licensee.
+112, § 5F and is sometimes referred to as a ”peer report,” although the health care provider need not be a peer of the licensee.
 A health care provider may be exempt from this reporting requirement when the limited exemption provisions of M.G.L. c.
 112, § 5F and 243 CMR 2.07(23) apply.

 (f) Secondary Remedial Action by Insurer.
 A report of a secondary remedial action, as defined in M.G.L. c.
 175A, § 5C(a)(3)(vi) and (vii), and imposed by the experience review committee, as defined in M.G.L. c.175A, § 5C(a)(6), is a mandated report.
 The mandated reporter is the medical professional mutual insurance company approved by the commissioner of insurance in M.G.L. c.
 175A.